 These findings underline the intertwined fates of humans and the animals we farm for food, emphasizing the need for not only medical interventions but also systematic changes in farming practices.

-As the world continues to grapple with the aftershocks of the COVID-19 pandemic, the escalating threat posed by bird and swine flu outbreaks provides a timely reminder of the need for proactive and holistic measures to safeguard global health.
+As the world continues to grapple with the aftershocks of the COVID-19 pandemic, the escalating threat posed by bird flu outbreaks, in particular, provides a timely reminder of the need for proactive and holistic measures to safeguard global health.

 While shifting away from animal protein altogether is the ideal, legislative solutions have focused on improving animal welfare within the industrial farming industry to alleviate the most cruel and dangerous practices—such as extreme confinement of pigs, chickens, and cows.

-Examples of these legislative measures include California’s Proposition 12 (which was recently upheld by the Supreme Court of the United States after challenges from the pork industry); and New Jersey’s A1970, which Governor Phil Murphy signed into law last month.
+Examples of these legislative measures include California’s Proposition 12 (which was upheld by the Supreme Court of the United States after challenges from the pork industry); and New Jersey’s A1970, which Governor Phil Murphy signed into law in 2023.

 “Many mother pigs in the industrial pork industry are confined in cages so small that they can’t even turn around,” Elissa Frank, New Jersey State Director for the Humane Society of the United States, said in a statement.